chobbledotcom/house-of-desserts/pages/thank-you.md

 meta_title: Thank You | House of Desserts
 permalink: /thank-you/
 ---
-## Thank You
+## Thanks

-Your message has been sent - we will be in touch soon!
+Message sent.
+We'll be in touch.